-- To encode the relevant cautionary information, an instance of the information type Nautical Information (see clause 24.4) must be associated to the Caution Area. - If the information applies to a specific area the Caution Area feature should cover only that area. - If the information to be encoded is spatially linear, this should be encoded using a "very narrow" Caution Area feature of type area (approximately 0.3mm wide at the maximum display scale of the ENC data) similar to the method for encoding linear maritime jurisdiction areas (see clause 16.2). - Information which may be of use to the mariner, but is not significant to safe navigation and cannot be encoded using other feature types, should be encoded using an Information Area feature (see clause 16.11), and using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information (see clause 29.9).
+- If the information applies to a specific area the Caution Area feature should cover only that area. - If the information to be encoded is spatially linear, this should be encoded using a "very narrow" Caution Area feature of type surface (approximately 0.3mm wide at the maximum display scale of the ENC data) similar to the method for encoding linear maritime jurisdiction areas (see clause 16.2). - Information which may be of use to the mariner, but is not significant to safe navigation and cannot be encoded using other feature types, should be encoded using an Information Area feature (see clause 16.11).
 This encoding is intended to reduce the number of alarms or indications generated in the ECDIS due to the overuse of Caution Area features. - Notes should be kept to a minimum and be as concise as is compatible with accuracy and intelligibility.
-Hydrographic terminology (jargon) should be avoided, giving preference to easily understood words, for example "depths" rather than "bathymetry". - In order to ensure correct ECDIS display, Caution Area features of type surface should not share the geometry of features such as Depth Contour and other features with higher ECDIS display priorities, as the

-Caution Area will appear to be "open ended", which may confuse the mariner.
+Hydrographic terminology (jargon) should be avoided, giving preference to easily understood words, for example "depths" rather than "bathymetry". - In order to ensure correct ECDIS display, Caution Area features of type surface should not share the geometry of features such as Depth Contour and other features with higher ECDIS display priorities, as the Caution Area will appear to be "open ended", which may confuse the mariner.
 Where this occurs, the edge of the Caution Area should be extended outward to clear the "shared" edge, sufficient to avoid "duplicate geometry" validation errors (that is, at least 0.3mm at the maximum display scale for the ENC data).